Purple Line FAQs

 The Purple Line is an above ground light rail line that will extend from New Carrollton in Prince George’s County to Silver Spring and Bethesda in Montgomery County.
 Five of the 21 stations will be located directly on or around the UMD campus.
 With direct connections to Metrorail, Amtrak, and MARC, the Purple Line will provide more accessible and reliable transportation for students, faculty, staff, and visitors.
-The Purple Line officially broke ground in August 2017.
+The Purple Line is scheduled to begin carrying passengers in fall 2026.

 Light rail is an electric passenger railway system that employs single cars or short trains.
 The trains are powered by a system of overhead electric wires.
 Tracks can be embedded in roadways, enabling light rail trains to share the roadway with vehicles and pedestrians.

 The WMATA Metro system is powered by an electrified third rail and must operate in an exclusive right-of-way separated from cars and pedestrians.
 The Metro operates heavier, longer trains.

 The Purple Line will dramatically improve the way students, faculty, staff and visitors access campus.
 Offering the UMD community easy access to the surrounding region like never before, the Purple Line will link our community to Metro, Amtrak, MARC and neighboring counties, improving commutes, opening up new opportunities for internships, and giving easier access to nearby amenities.
 The Purple Line will also play a role in the university’s Greater College Park initiative to cultivate a vibrant college town.
 The Purple Line will vastly reduce the number of vehicles operated on campus helping us to achieve our aggressive sustainability goals.